-The project site is located within 1 mile from active areas of the Merced Regional Airport and approximately 10 miles from the Castle Airport.
-However, the airstrip has a flight pattern that goes northwest/southeast, which does not fly directly over the project site.
+The project site is located within 4.5 mile from active areas of the Merced Regional Airport and approximately 10 miles from the Castle Airport.
+The airstrip has a flight pattern that goes northwest/southeast, which may fly directly over the project site, however, given the distance between the project site and the airports, there should be less-than-significant impact.
 Given its location, the private airstrip should not pose a hazard to the project development.
 Therefore, no population working or living at the site would be exposed to excessive levels of aircraft noise.
 This potential impact is less than significant.